 Developing tangible models in-house through 3D printing has significantly accelerated the process of launching a new collection for shoe company Camper while yielding considerable cost savings along the way.

-With sales of up to 4 million pairs a year, Camper is one of Spain’s most successful shoe companies, well known for their innovative designs and comfort of their products.
-At their headquarters in Inca, Mallorca, the company’s technical department has streamlined their process of developing new collections by integrating desktop 3D printers.
+With sales of up to 4 million pairs a year, Camper is one of Spain’s most successful shoe companies, well known for its innovative designs and comfort of its products.
+At their headquarters in Inca, Mallorca, the company’s technical department has streamlined its process of developing new collections by integrating desktop 3D printers.
 In-house 3D printing has significantly sped up their iterative design process, allowing for more creative freedom and accelerating their workflow while keeping costs under control.

 Before the company started working with in-house 3D printing, they were outsourcing the production of physical models.
-This process was slow and expensive, taking up to two weeks to receive a prototype, reducing iteration to the minimum, with most of the work being done through 2D digital designs limited to a screen.
+This process was slow and expensive, taking up to two weeks to receive a prototype.
+As a result, iteration was reduced to the minimum and most of the work was being done through 2D digital designs limited to a screen.